 - 4.10 Key findings from the research are set out in Table 6.1.
 Recommendations for future action by the Council were also included in the report.
-Those with a relevance to planning are as follows: - Develop a programme of engagement with specific interest groups (e.g. race and religion) in order to engender trust and good relationships before embarking on any further research to establish needs; and - Give consideration of the types of properties that are being developed in the locality and the make up of household types in those properties. - 4.11 The District Council has previously forged links with community groups and people who fall within some of the protected characteristic groups older people, younger people and those with disabilities.
+Those with a relevance to planning are as follows: - Develop a programme of engagement with specific interest groups (e.g. race and religion) in order to engender trust and good relationships before embarking on any further research to establish needs; and - Give consideration of the types of properties that are being developed in the locality and the make up of household types in those properties. - 4.11 The District Council has previously forged links with community groups and people who fall within some of the protected characteristicgroups older people, younger people and those with disabilities.
 However, many of these groups no longer exist.
 Looking at the issues raised through the outreach work undertaken as part of the Council's Core Strategy preparation in 2007/8, it is very likely that these are still relevant now, so they have been included in Table 6.1. - 4.12 Using the findings from the Engaging Communities research, and evidence from the EqIA of the Core Strategy, a full Equality Impact Assessment was undertaken in early 2017.
 This assessment took the issues and needs raised by the protected groups and assessed the Local Plan's preferred option policies and proposals against them to identify the nature of any likely impact.
-The results of this appraisal contributed to the plan making process by helping to refine the emerging Local Plan in readiness for public consultation held in July 2017. - 4.13 The assessment tables are included at section 6 of this report.
+The results of this appraisal contributed to the plan making process by helping to refine the emerging Local Plan in readiness for public consultation held in July 2017.
+Following this public consultation, the next stage in the process is production of a Submission Version of the Plan to be examined by an independent planning inspector.
+In order to produce this plan, the results of the public consultation were assessed and amendments were made where appropriate.
+This included an assessment of changes to Local Plan policies to identify the nature of any likely impacts. - 4.13 The assessment tables are included at section 6 of this report.
+Section 7 details the amendments made as a result of Local Plan consultation in July 2017 alongside an equalities impact screening to determine any likely significant effects and consequently any further changes needed to the plan to address any negative equality impacts.
 The conclusions are summarised at section 5. - 4.14 Chapter 6 and in particular Table 6.1, show the needs and issues identified by the protected groups from research conducted by the Council and the relationship of these issues to the Local Plan.
 This table also records whether a health impact is likely. - 4.15 The needs and issues raised by representatives of protected groups in Table 6.1 were then grouped and summarised into a number of key themes as follows.
-In order to address the key equality impacts identified, the Local Plan will need to: - Deliver future housing according to the diversity of local needs, including new homes that are affordable and adaptable as well as extra care housing where needed. - Provide access to employment opportunities, from all sectors of the economy and located close to where people live. - Deliver safe and inclusive communities. - Ensure appropriate levels of community infrastructure, including facilities for health and recreation, that are well located and readily accessible. - 4.16 These key equality themes were used as criteria to assess the potential impact of the policies and objectives in the emerging Staffordshire Moorlands Local Plan.
+In order to address the key equality impacts identified, the Local Plan will need to: - Deliver future housing according to the diversity of local needs, including new homes that are affordable and adaptable as well as extra care housing where needed. - Provide access to employment opportunities, from all sectors of the economy and located close to where people live. - Deliver safe and inclusive communities. - Ensure appropriate levels of community infrastructure, including facilities for health and recreation, that are well located and readily accessible.

+4.16 These key equality themes were used as criteria to assess the potential impact of the policies and objectives in the emerging Staffordshire Moorlands Local Plan.
 The results of the assessment are set out in Table 6.2.